Spend $80.00 to get free shipping

 Ingredients

-• 3 tbsp good olive oil (plus oil from the tin)
+· 3 tbsp extra-virgin olive oil (in addition to the oil from the tin)

 Instructions